 This dish does not stand up well to freezing.

-Fresh shrimp and scallops work the best in this recipe.
-Like many of you, fresh seafood can be difficult to find where I live, so I often use with frozen.
+Fresh shrimp and scallops work best in this recipe.
+Like many of you, fresh seafood can be challenging to find where I live, so I often use frozen.
 If you are buying previously frozen seafood from behind the case, ask when it was defrosted.
-They shouId be able to tell you.
-It is often better to buy the bag of frozen seafood and thaw it when you need it.
+They should be able to tell you.
+It is often better to buy a bag of frozen seafood and thaw it when you need it.

-I always buy sustainable seafood and fish and, if I buy frozen, I prefer brands that are individually flash frozen, right on the boat.
+I always buy sustainable seafood and fish and, if I buy frozen, I prefer brands that are individually flash-frozen, right on the boat.
 I always thaw frozen seafood in the refrigerator or submerged in cold water.
-For a good guide to thawing seafood, visit Oceanside Seafood.

-- 8 large sea scallops (sliced in half horizontally)
+- 4 large sea scallops sliced in half horizontally

-- ½` teaspoon kosher salt (recommended) (use only ¼ teaspoon if using table salt)
+- ¼` teaspoon kosher salt (recommended) use only ¼ teaspoon if using table salt

 - ¼ teaspoon granulated sugar